torvalds/linux/Documentation/networking/nf_flowtable.rst

 Bridge and IP forwarding
 ------------------------

-Since Linux kernel 5.13, you can add bridge ports to the flowtable.
+Since GNU/Linux kernel 5.13, you can add bridge ports to the flowtable.
 The flowtable infrastructure discovers the topology behind the bridge device.
 This allows the flowtable to define a fastpath bypass between the bridge ports (represented as eth1 and eth2 in the example figure below) and the gateway